ParikshitGehlaut/PaliGemma/README.md

 ---

 ## Introduction
-Paligemma-3B is a transformer-based model designed for [specific task/domain description].
+Paligemma-3B is a Vision Language Model(VLM) by Google designed for Image-text to text tasks.
 This repository provides a PyTorch implementation of the model along with pre-trained weights to facilitate inference.

 ---